Introduction to Boolean Logic – notes Boolean Logic Computer Class 11

 Now in the section of notes Boolean Logic Computer Class 11, we will discuss Truth Table.

 A truth table represents a Boolean function or expression with all possible input and output results in tabular form.

-If the result is always 1 or true or high, is called Tautology, where as result is false or 0(zero) or low is known as Fallacy.
-The number of rows in truth table is computed as 2n .
+If the result is always 1 or true or high, is called Tautology, whereas the result is false or 0(zero) or low is known as Fallacy.
+The number of rows in the truth table is computed as 2n .

 Rules of writing Truth table:

 - Check the number of variables of expression.

 - Make column for each input variable.

 - Write 0’s in first half for the number of rows in first column and then second column respectively.

 - Continue the same pattern until the last column.